200 OK

 Takeaway

-HTTP response status code 200 OK indicates that the HTTP request was successful.
-Depending on the HTTP request, details and/or resources will be included in the message body.
+The HTTP 200 OK status code indicates a successful request.
+Depending on the HTTP method, details or resources are included in the message body.

 See also